Is an Aviation Degree Right for You?

 One of the most popular aviation degrees is in the field of Air Traffic Control or Air Traffic Management.
 Air traffic controllers are very highly paid employees, and the need for them is increasing over time.
 Students will be instructed in the nuances and regulations involved with air traffic control and also work on management and leadership skills within the field.

 Depending on the actual degree, courses may differ.
-Aviation administration degrees will have a lot of courses in business like Management, Accounting, Corporate Finance and International Business.
+Aviation administration degrees will have a lot of courses in business, such as Management, Accounting, Corporate Finance and International Business.
 Aviation Maintenance students will instead have a lot of classes in technical areas.
 Students should expect to take classes in aviation mathematics and physics, fundamentals of electricity, and aircraft regulations.
-In their concentrations, students will face many others courses like Private Flights, Commercial Flights, Aviation Technical Operations, and Aerodynamics.
-Air Traffic Control majors will have many courses in mathematics because it is one of the most important aspects of the degree.
+In their concentrations, students will face many others courses such as Private Flights, Commercial Flights, Aviation Technical Operations, and Aerodynamics.
+Air Traffic Control majors will have many courses in mathematics, as it is one of the most important aspects of the degree.
 Students will begin to dive into the core courses in air traffic control, that teach the fundamentals of air traffic control.
 Some courses include Aviation Traffic I and II, Aviation Safety and Aviation Weather.